trojanhorser/sphinx/source/buttons.rst

 back
 ~~~~~~

-Back button definiton is below:
+Back button html code example and how it is rendered is shown below:

 .. code-block:: html